America Holidays for Movie Fans

 More Route 66 Film Sets

 Away from the thrills and spills of girls on tour and all the adventures that ensue, the instantly recognisable Route 66 signs can also be spotted in The Grapes of Wrath, Easy Rider, Little Miss Sunshine and even Disney Pixar’s 2006 hit, Cars.
-Take your very own Route 66 Driving Holiday.
+Embark on your very own Route 66 holiday.

 Movie Locations in Las Vegas